hildjj/expat-wasm/README.md

 There are [docs](https://hildjj.github.io/expat-wasm/).

-Requires nodejs 9 or higher (WASM!), and works in a browser using WebPack.
+Requires nodejs 16 or higher, and works in a browser using WebPack.
 See the [webpack-demo](https://github.com/hildjj/expat-wasm/tree/master/webpack-demo) directory for an example.